-In an effort to effectively service LESA applicants/participants, ORIA has contracted with two professional interpretation vendors.
-One is used to provide telephone interpretation services and the other to perform on-site interpretation services for homebound persons, whenever necessary.
-Professional interpretation vendors are utilized in all Job Centers, NCA FS Centers, and ancillary sites.
+In an effort to effectively service LEP applicants/participants, ORIA contracts with professional vendors to provide telephone interpretation services and on-site interpretation services (primarily used for homebound visits.)

 Definitions

 Definitions of common terms used in this directive are found in Attachment A.